uglyRaze/Locis-VPN/README.md

 **Locis VPN** was a full-cycle, production-ready commercial VPN ecosystem built for privacy, performance, and cross-platform flexibility.
 The project provided automated subscription management, payment gateway integration, dynamic client configuration headers, hardware/fingerprint device enforcement, and custom routing for geo-blocked services (AI tools, restricted domain bypass).

-The platform successfully operated for over half a year before being officially archived due to shifting regulatory conditions and strategic focus toward new engineering projects.
+The platform successfully operated for over half a year before being officially archived.
+The public-facing reason for the closure may not fully reflect the underlying circumstances: the primary reason for shutting down the project was **the need to protect the safety and privacy of my family in the context of the legal and regulatory environment in the Russian Federation**.

+At the time the project was opened/launched, I was **16 years old**.
+At the time it was closed/archived, I was **17 years old**.
+This context is relevant to understanding the circumstances under which the project was developed, operated, and ultimately discontinued.

 ---